-The Anchor Selector is the process used for finding and anchoring content to an HTML element within a page.
+The Anchor Selector is the process used for finding and anchoring content to HTML elements within a page or to the page itself, depending on the created content.

 A creator, using the Anchor Selector, needs to perform the following actions: